Updated on April 7, 2025

-5 min read
+6 min read

 NewMouth is reader supported.
 We may earn a commission if you purchase something using one of our links.
 Advertising Disclosure.

-Common symptoms of an infected tooth include:
+The most common symptoms of a tooth infection include:

 • Throbbing, severe pain in the tooth, mouth, or jaw